Germany Commits €4 Billion Investment in African Green Energy Projects by 2030

 Germany's trade with Africa, reaching 60 billion euros ($65.4 billion) last year, has shown a notable 21.7% increase from 2021.
 Despite being a fraction of its Asian trade, this growth signals a deepening economic engagement with the continent.
 Ivory Coast President Alassane Ouattara highlighted a tripling of German companies in the past five years, while Morocco's Prime Minister Aziz Akhannouch noted a sixfold increase in German investments since 2015.

 As the G20 Compact with Africa summit convened its fifth meeting since its establishment in 2017, leaders from more than a dozen African states gathered to discuss and advance collaborative initiatives.
-German Minister Christian Lindner emphasized the evolving global landscape, stating that and Germany cannot afford to remain passive observers as geopolitical dynamics and economic opportunities in Africa undergo transformative shifts.
+German Minister Christian Lindner emphasized the evolving global landscape, stating that Europe and Germany cannot afford to remain passive observers as geopolitical dynamics and economic opportunities in Africa undergo transformative shifts.

 Add a comment